honklin/Circuit-Python/README.md

 ![Motor](https://user-images.githubusercontent.com/121810694/224090082-2510f995-268c-48f4-ba89-bab9ef72522d.png)

 ### Reflection
 It was very important in this assignment to convert the values from the potentiometer value range (0-255), to the motor value range (0-65535).
-I used the map function to convert the potentiometer values to a 0-65535 range so that it matches the motor.
-Without doing this, the motor and potentiometer value would not line up and it would be much harder to control the motor based on the potentiometer.
+I used the map function to convert the potentiometer values to a 0-65535 range so that it matches the motor speed values.
+I had thought that the map function would find the new values from the variables given and store them in a new variable, but it stores the mapped value in the first given variable.
+The function maps the potentiometer values and stores the new values in the same potentiometer variable.